4th Alpine Parachute Regiment

 By taking advantage of the increased length of service also of the troop personnel, it became possible to increase the already substantial training background of the members by making them go through a process that also included further courses, normally only attended by Special Forces members: thus began the transformation of the unit, with the assumption of new capabilities and thus of the 'Ranger' qualification.

-In 1999, In fact, the acquisition of the additional qualification by the unit, which from that moment onwards will be known as the Alpine Parachute Battalion 'Monte Cervino' (Ranger), was made official: an important and demanding result, given that it was achieved despite being deployed in Bosnia in 1997 and in the 'Forza Paris' operation in Sardinia in 1997.
+In 1999In fact, the acquisition of the additional qualification by the unit, which from that moment on will be called Battalion alpini paratroopers 'Monte Cervino' (Ranger), was made official: an important and demanding result, given that it was achieved despite its deployment in Bosnia in 1997 and in the 'Forza Paris' operation in Sardinia in 1997.
 1997 and in the 1998.

-Further commitments are faced by the department: in 2002 is among the first Italian units to be deployed in Afghanistan in the operations initiated by the USA in that country, aimed at the search for Osama bin Laden and the suppression of the Taliban following the attacks of 11 September 2001.
+Further commitments are faced by the department: in 2002 is among the first Italian units to be deployed in Afghanistan in the operations initiated by the US in that country, aimed at the search for Osama bin Laden and the suppression of the Taliban following the attacks of 11 September 2001.
 In addition, some personnel are also employed in Iraq in the 2004.

 The Alpine Parachute Regiment